dariober/ASCIIGenome/docs/commandHelp.rst

 * :code:`-collapsed/-c` Merge features with overlapping genomic coordinates.

 * :code:`-oneline/-o` Merge features overlapping on screen coordinates.
 This option makes the track occupy only one line.

+* :code:`-v` Invert selection: apply changes to tracks not selected by list of track_regex

 * :code:`track_regex` List of regexes to select tracks.
 Default: .* (all tracks).